NICMx/rdap-server/response-privacy.md

 Just as mentioned previously, the **owner** value can be mixed with custom roles, since the value itself is kind of a role.

 > ![Warning](img/warning.svg) The values `any`, `none`, and `authenticated` can’t be mixed with each other neither with custom roles nor `owner` value.

-## Where to go next

-The next document in the _User Authentication_ section is [Optional Authentication](optional-authentication.html "Optional Authentication").